 This year, most written reading responses will be completed during school, either during reading or during Core and More.
 Fifth graders begin the year by practicing summary writing, while sixth graders are expected to support claims, or ideas, with specific evidence and analysis.
 If responses are not completed during school, students will need to finish them at home for homework.

-In addition, students will be responsible for one full page of writing in their Writer's Notebooks each week.
-This will be collected on Mondays.
+In addition, students will be responsible for one full page of writing in their Writer's Notebooks each week, including editing and filling out an editing checklist.
+This will be collected on Friday.

 Students stay organized by using a binder for all of their materials.
 Students will be bringing their binders home one Friday every month, so that parents will have a chance to see the work that is happening in the classroom.
 Students must have their parent sign the parent signature page of their binder before returning it to school on Monday.
 Forgotten binders will count as a missed homework assignment.

 For our first units of the year, students are working on personal narrative writing, while at the same time they are working to interpret narrative texts and analyze author's craft techniques so that those techniques can be applied to their own writing.

 Sixth grade is beginning the year with fantasy reading and writing.
 Students are planning, drafting, revising, and then editing fantasy writing while reading in the same genre.
 This allows students to transfer what they are learning about the fantasy genre to both their independent reading books and their independent writing.